clelidm/SpinModels/GenerateData/README.md

 ### Ouput files:

-All the output files will be stored in the output folder whose name can be specified in `data.h`.
+All the output files are stored in the output folder whose name is specified in `data.h`.

 The output file can be of two types:
- - a datafile;
+ - a binary datafile;
- - the corresponding model used to generate the data.
+ - a file containing information on the model used to generate the data.

-Creating the datafile and exporting the model is done through two separate functions.
+Creating the datafile and exporting the model is done through two separate functions (respectively `Sample_dataset` and `PrintFile_ListInteraction` -- see above).
 However I recommend to always save the model used together with the generated dataset (for instance by using matching filenames -- see example in the `main()` function).